-The State Government will complete the move of year 7's to high school for the start of 2022.
-Similarly Early Learning Centres are being developed in and around the primary school precincts.
-What this has meant is a significant increase in traffic management issues around state schools in the area, bearing in mind the private schools have undertaken the changes in the last 2 years.
-Unfortunately, whilst the changes have been made by the state,

-Local Government has been left with the responsibility to invest in Traffic Infrastructure around the City.
-Council has developed a School Framework, which delivers over the next two years a significant capital program.
-Similarly, Council, whilst not receiving any financial support have developed a program to upgrade and redevelop bus stops, including bus pads, footpath connections and the replacement of old bus shelters.
+The State Government has completed the move of year 7's to high school, with \$5M of work being undertaken by Council.
+However, there has been a significant increase in Early Learning Centres in and around the primary school precincts and significant ongoing growth in a number of public and private schools, which means there is a further \$2M of priority works over the next 6 years.
+Council has developed a School Framework, that will continue to deliver the capital program, for transport and pedestrian safety works.
+Similarly, Council, whilst not receiving any financial support has developed a program to upgrade and redevelop bus stops, including bus pads, footpath connections and the replacement of old bus shelters, particularly to address universal access needs.